-André Gillier: Cofounder of Lacoste
+André Gillier: Unknown Cofounder of Lacoste

-André Gillier (December 11, 1882 – May 16th, 1935), the little-known co-founder of Lacoste fashion, was a French textile manufacturer.
+André Gillier (December 11, 1882 – May 16th, 1935), the little-known cofounder of Lacoste fashion, was a French textile manufacturer.
 His full name was Louis Émile André Gillier, and he was born in Troyes, France, a town which “dominated the knitwear production industry in France for more than a century, manufacturing items such as stockings, socks and undergarments.”
 In the early 1900s, Troyes’ textile manufacturing was dominated by twenty families, of which the Gillier family was one of the top five (the others were the Valton, Poron, Vitoux and Lebocey families).(1)

 André Gillier was a graduate of the École Polytechnique, and, in 1908, became the manager of the family knitwear company Établissements Gillier which had been founded in 1825.
 During his management tenure, he acquired the nickname “the industrial philanthropist” for his progressive salary policies, which included the introduction of the first paid holidays for workers in France.
 Ironically, despite his philanthropic reputation, Gillier was also a pioneer in the creation of a new system of distributed rural workshops in the 1920s, which tended to subvert the new eight-hour work day established after the war.
 According to the historian Helen Chenut: